Nynuphar/IDEAL-doc/docs/source/createstudy.rst

    :width: 600

-Please select the:
+Please select the users who will be able to access the study later on:

-   * "**Authorized users**", who will be able to edit and manage patients from a study, but will not be able to edit the study.
+ * “Authorized managers”: these users have the role of managers.
+These can manage the patients and modify the study details.
-   * "**Local responsible operators**", who will be able to manage users and edit the study.  "**Local responsible operators**" can also manage patients.
+ * “Authorized users”: these users have the role of users.
+They can manage the patients but cannot modify the study details.

 .. image:: UsersStudySelect.png